Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 signalled in the manifest (e.g. mpd, m3u8).
 Contrary, to multiplexed content, with late binding, the combination of media tracks is decided at playout/streaming.
-For example, different manifests could reference the same CMAF tracks, but describe a different composition of media contents.
+For example, different manifests could reference
+CMAF tracks, but describe a different composition of media contents by combining CMAF tracks differently.

 Note that it is important, as defined in MPEG CMAF, that different CMAF Tracks have the same starting time